Anandavalleeshwaram Sri Mahadevar Temple: Sub Deities

+Among these, all except Ganapathy are installed outside the nalambalam.
+Ganapathy is installed inside the nalambalam at the south-western side, facing east.
+The shrine dedicated to Maha Vishnu with his two consorts and Sree Krishnan is very peculiar, since it is the only temple in the whole world with such a system.
+It is also the only temple in Kerala where both Shiva and Vishnu are installed with their consorts.

 Temple festival

 The annual festival of Anandavalleeswaram Mahadevar Temple is celebrates for ten-days in the month of March–April (Malayalam month: Meenam).
 This ten days festival will begin with the traditional 'Thrikodiyettu'.
 There would be other rituals including Pallivetta ritual, Arattu, Aratu Ethirelpu, Ezhunallathu, Kazhcha Sribali, Kettukazhcha ritual and other cultural programmes comprising dance, dramas, music programmes and also pyrotechnic display as part of the annual festival.
 Sivarathri festival is the other important one celebrated by the temple every year.
 Tantric rites of the temple belong to Thazhamon Madom, Chengannoor.

 Offerings

 Abhishekam, Ganapathy Homam, Mrithyunjaya Homam, Ashtotharchana, Muzhukappu, Pushpamjali and so on.